aestevaomoraes/aestevaomoraes/README.md

 ## 🔹 Circuit Migration Dashboard

-📊 Monitoring of circuit migration to partner providers with focus on SLA, backlog, and operational performance
+📊 Monitoring the migration of proprietary circuits to partner providers, focusing on SLA, backlog, and operational performance.

 ![migration-demo](./assets/migration.gif)